TheraBru/naturalCyclesWorkTest/README.md

 - I would also opt to use another API for the quotes, preferably one that is not third party or at the very least I can control the contents of.
 The one used for this project contained a few quite troubling and outright threatening and/or offensive quotes that might hurt the brand if a user would be met by it.

 - A last disclaimer is that I am a React and Vue developer.
 This was my first time building in Angular.
 Meaning I had to understand the framework before I could build the app.
-Had this been a proper product that was meant for lauch I would probably spend a bit more time on making sure the Angular syntax was up to standard.
+Had this been a proper product that was meant for launch I would probably spend a bit more time on making sure the Angular syntax was up to standard.